xdpirate/GameSearchHelper/CustomSearchEngines.md

 Feel free to pull request to add new search engines to this page!

 ## Disclaimer
-The author has no affliation with any of these sites, and **do not endorse their contents in any way, shape or form**.
+The author has no affliation with any of these sites, and **does not endorse their contents in any way, shape or form**.

 These custom search engines are provided for your convenience only.
 Use them at your own risk.